rpherbig/rpherbig.github.io/_posts/2020-05-11-what_does_it_mean_to_be_a_senior_engineer.markdown

 ---
-title: "Is Artificial Intelligence Worth the Hype?"
+title: "What Does It Mean to be a Senior Engineer?"
 layout: post
 ---

 <link rel="canonical" href="https://www.sep.com/sep-blog/2020/05/11/what-does-it-mean-to-be-a-senior-engineer/" />

 ![](/images/SEP-Around-the-Office-01-2019-108.jpg)

-## What Does It Mean to be a Senior Engineer?

 As a team lead, I coach and mentor many junior engineers.
 One topic that always comes up is "What does it mean to be a Senior Engineer?"
 That's easy, you just... have a four-year degree from an accredited college?
 Work for 10 years and don't get fired?
 Learn 3 front-end technologies?
 Check some boxes on a promotion form?